SachithaBS/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 ---
 --->

-# Lab: Explore Azure AD Authentication with self-service password reset
+# Lab: Microsoft Entra self-service password reset

 This lab maps to the following Learn content: